temporalio/documentation/docs/content/what-is-a-parent-close-policy.md

 If the Workflow Execution is not a Child Workflow Execution, a Parent Close Policy has no effect on the execution.

-A Parent Close Policy must be provided when the Workflow Execution is spawned.
+A Parent Close Policy must be provided when the Child Workflow Execution is spawned.
+Each Child Workflow Execution may have its own Parent Close Policy.

 A Parent Close Policy has three possible values:

+**Abandon**

-- `ABANDON`: When the Parent Closes, there is no effect to the Child Workflow Execution.
+This means that when the Parent Closes, there is no effect to the Child Workflow Execution.

+**Terminate**

-- `TERMINATE`: When the Parent Closes, the Child Workflow Execution is Terminated.
+This means that, when the Parent Closes, the Child Workflow Execution is Terminated.

+**Request Cancel**

-- `REQUEST_CANCEL`: When the Parent Closes, the Child Workflow Execution is Cancelled.
+This means that when the Parent Closes, the Child Workflow Execution is Cancelled.

-Each Child Workflow Execution may have its own Parent Close Policy.